If you’ve decided to move but have a mortgage on your home, you might wonder if you can sell a house with a mortgage.

 Cover Fees And Closing Costs

 You'll likely have transaction fees and closing costs if you sell a house with a mortgage or without one.
-While you won’t pay as many closing costs as the buyer, you still have your fair share of costs to cover.
+While you won’t pay as many closing costs as the seller, you still have your fair share of costs to cover.
 The funds can come directly from the proceeds of the sale if you’re receiving enough to cover your mortgage amount and the closing costs.

 Keep Remaining Funds